JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 Return awsMasterAccount
 ```

 Optional traversals can also be chained.
-The coalesced results from
+The joined results from
 of each previous optional traversal will be used in the next optional
 traversal.

 The below query will find `User` entities, `Person` entities
 that have an `IS` relationship to the `User` and `Device` entites
-that are owned by the `Person` or `User` entities from the previous
+that are owned by `Person` and `User` entities from the previous
 optional traversal.

 ```j1ql